mehulagg/gitlab_test/doc/administration/gitaly/praefect.md

       gitaly-3 is behind by 2 changes or less
 ```

-Set the `-writable` flag also list the outdated replicas of writable repositories.
+Set the `-partially-replicated` flag also list the outdated replicas of partially-replicated repositories.

 ```shell
 Virtual storage: default